f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 Perform the following steps to build the cluster:

 #.
-Click the :guilabel:`Runner` button at the top right of your Postman window:
+Click the :guilabel:`Runner` button at the top left of your Postman window:

    |image97|